How do I grant cross-account access to objects that are in Amazon S3 buckets?

 }

-The following access policy allows a user who assumed this role to download and upload objects programmatically and using the Amazon S3 console.
-For more information, see How can I use IAM policies to grant user-specific access to specific folders?
+The following access policy allows a user who assumed the role to use the Amazon S3 console to programmatically download and upload objects.
+For more information, see How can I grant a user access to a specific folder in my Amazon S3 bucket?

-Note: If only programmatic access is required, the first two statements in the following policy can be removed:
+Note: If only programmatic access is required, then you can remove the first two statements in the policy:

 {